afaqcentosquare/Nyayomat-web_V04/README.md

 To perform unit tests,

-Download ZIP the code repo - Nyayomat-Web_Production-Environment a
+Download ZIP the code repo - Nyayomat-Web_Production-Environment

 Install xampp on your pc with php 7.4 version.